SteveDevs/Delivery-System/README.md

 The parcels would get ordered from the supplier where the parcels would get stored at pargo when the parcels arrive.

-Depending on the availabilty of the pargonaugh the parcel and delivery would get assigned to the pargo naught.
-More than one paricualr pargonaught can be assigned to a delivery.
+Depending on the availabilty of the employee the parcel and delivery would get assigned to the employee.
+More than one paricualr employee can be assigned to a delivery.

 Depending on whether or not all parcels would be delivered to the households the households might recieved more than one delivery.